 But what’s the catch? – Disadvantages Of Virtual Classrooms

-If we are talking about the advantages and disadvantages of virtual Classrooms, we need to address the main issues that students face with that type of learning.
+If we are talking about the advantages and disadvantages of virtual classes, we need to address the main issues that students face with that type of learning.

 Internet connection might not be widely available